 Is glucosamine the best joint supplement for dogs?
-Glucosamine chondroitin is one of several types of dog joint supplements that are widely considered safe for dogs, and veterinarians are increasingly recommending glucosamine for dogs.
-Although there’s not much proven scientific evidence that glucosamine is the be-all, end-all supplement for dogs with joint problems, there’s a general consensus that it does help.
+Glucosamine chondroitin is one of several types of dog joint supplements that are widely considered safe for dogs, and veterinarians are increasingly recommending it.
+Although there’s not much proven scientific evidence that it’s the be-all, end-all supplement for dogs with joint problems, there’s a general consensus that it does help.

 What’s The Best Glucosamine For Dogs?

 You’ll likely find glucosamine on the shelves with the best vitamins for dogs and other dog supplements in your local pet store.
-But there are also a ton of options to purchase glucosamine for dogs online.
+But there are also a ton of options online.
 It’s important to follow each product’s dosage recommendations.
 According to the American Society for the Prevention of Cruelty to Animals, there have been no reported side effects in dosages of 2,700 mg/kg for 12 months.
 Here are some of our recommendations.

 Nutramax Cosequin DS Joint Health Supplement